-Here are 10 things we are proud of...
+Here are some things we are proud of...

 We use Rapeseed Oil in our Fryers.
 It is healthier for us, it is English, local and sustainable.
 It is produced from non genetically modified seeds and is high in monounsaturated fats and Omegas.
 We use a company that recycles our oil into renewable forms of energy.